The F-150 continues to be a workhorse but it adds more tech, advanced safety features, and a hybrid version for the 2021 model year.

 The F-150 has Ford's easy-to-use, new Sync 4 infotainment system.

 Every F-150 comes with standard FCW and AEB with pedestrian detection.

-Scheduled to debut for the 2022 model year, the new EV will reportedly have up to 563 hp with an estimated 300-mile range.
+The new EV will reportedly have up to 563 hp with an estimated 300-mile range.